-Shop what’s on sale or in season—whether it’s produce, poultry, fish or local fare.
+Shop what’s in season or on sale—whether it’s produce, poultry, fish or local fare.
 Build your weekly menu around good deals advertised in grocery circulars—but refrain from buying what you won’t use.
-2. Can it.

 Choose canned or frozen veggies over fresh to keep foods bills in check.
 Stock up when your favorites are on sale—and rotate foods so the first in is the first out.
-And, there's no waste if you forgot about it!3.
-Cool refuel.
+And, there's no waste if you forgot about it!

 Dilute beverages such as lemonade or fruit juices with sparkling mineral water and a twist of citrus.
-Better yet, drink tap water and save more calories and cents.
-4. Go meatless.
+Better yet, save more calories and cents by drinking tap water.

 Meat can be the most expensive part of a meal.
 Instead, serve up beans, tofu, and whole grains for a less expensive source of protein.
-Add in some fruits, veggies or salad and round out the rainbow of nutrients.5.
-Economize.
+Add in some fruits, veggies or salad and round out the rainbow of nutrients.

 Limit shopping trips to just once weekly.
-You’ll save on time and gas, cut out impulse purchases and take advantage of fresh sale items.
+You’ll cut out impulse purchases, save on time and gas, and take advantage of fresh sale items.
 Good deal!
-7. Make cents.

 Download and clip coupons

 regularly for items you typically buy.
 But check prices at the shelf.
-Sometimes another brand may be less expensive—even without a coupon.8.
-Do the math.
+Sometimes another brand may be less expensive—even without a coupon.

 Include an “innovation day” in menu planning and create a meal from what you have on hand.
-Experiment with new combinations—and use up what's in cabinets, fridge and freezer.
-10. Fill’er up.
+Experiment with new combinations—use up what's in the cabinets, the freezer and the fridge.

 Eat before you shop.
 Shopping when hungry (or with ravenous tag-a-longs) can distract you—making it difficult to stick to your shopping list.
-And it could cause you to fill the cart with unplanned food purchases.
+This could cause you to fill the cart with unplanned food purchases.
 Ouch!